Phuket’s Blooming Tourism

 Why all the excitement about Phuket?

-- The Andaman Sea offers breath taking views and an ideal seabed for diving and snorkelling (palm hiking, mask, snorkel) around the worldwide known Similan Islands
+- The Andaman Sea offers breathtaking views and an ideal seabed for diving and snorkelling.
+Best spots around Phuket are Similan Islands, Koh Phi Phi, Racha Islands.

-- There’s an endless list of activities: diving, tree climbing, karting, shooting, elephant trekking, quad biking, windsurf, cultural shows and golf…
+- An endless list of activities: diving, tree climbing, karting, shooting, elephant trekking, quad biking, windsurf, cultural shows and golf…

-- 29 beaches including the 6th most beautiful beach in Asia, according to Tripadvisor: Nai Harn Beach
+- 29 beaches including the 6th most beautiful beach in Asia according to Tripadvisor: Nai Harn Beach, and 3 others in the top 25: Kata Noi Beach and Karon Beach.

-- Phuket is connected to mainland by a bridge up North, which allows exploring the surroundings, including the marvellous Phang Nga, including Railey Beach and Koh Phi Phi.
-Some sites are classified as World Heritage of Unesco, such as Lake Khao Sok
+- Phuket is connected to the mainland by a bridge up North which allows exploring the surroundings including the marvellous Phang Nga Bay, Railey Beach, Khao Sok and Koh Phi Phi.
+Some sites are classified as World Heritage of Unesco, such as Lake Khao Sok (Ratchaprapa Dam)

-- No other island in Asia has so much to offer in terms of spectacular landscape and infrastructure.
+- No other island in Asia has so much to offer in terms of spectacular landscapes and infrastructures.

-- The proximity to Asian countries such as China, Malaysia, Singapore and Hong Kong who don’t get to have in their coast the beach and the sea like you get in Phuket
+- The proximity to Asian countries such as China, Malaysia, Singapore and Hong Kong.

-- The presence of a Community of Expats: French, Italian, Australian, English… Phuket attracts families for its infrastructure and quality of life (around 30.000 people)
+- The presence of a Community of Expats: French, Italian, Australian, English… Phuket attracts families for its infrastructure and quality of life (around 50.000 expats)

-- The Thai Government invests hundreds of millions each year in infrastructures, it’s the crown of tourism in Thailand
+- The Thai Government invests billions each year in infrastructures

-- It’s the top of the line and most desirable island of Thailand.
-More than a hundred of luxury villas exceeding millions of Euros, and the most prestigious hotels and resorts
+- It’s the top of the line and most desirable island in Thailand.
+It has hundreds of luxury villas exceeding million dollars and very prestigious hotels and resorts

 - The presence of the biggest hotels in the World: Hilton, Sheraton, Hyatt, JW.
 Marriott, Accord, Holiday Inn, Movenpick,… (750 Hotels, 50.000 Rooms).
 These groups, along with their analysts, are confident about the future of Phuket, and they all keep investing billions on the island